pingfu/pingfu.github.io/_posts/2014-01-13-cross-domain-with-ajax-and-jsonp.md

 <!--excerpt-->

 I would prefer to discharge the responsibility of fetching and rendering the content directly to the browser, but the same-origin policy does seems to get in the way.
 Consider an alternative: create a server-side entity to syndicate the RSS feed, download updates and cache them locally so that server-side page construction could pull the content into response body for each request?
-A lot of effort that anybody might want to invest to pull scrape  some data.
+A lot of effort to invest just to scrape some data.

 Depending on what sort of availability levels and use-cases are motivating you, there may of course be a compelling reason to put in the extra effort, but in my this case, keep it simple, stupid won.